-We use years of marine experience to select our dive sites daily based on conditions, ensuring great scuba dive adventures every time!
+We use years of marine experience to select our dive sites daily based on conditions, ensuring excellent snorkelling and scuba diving.

-Liveaboard scuba diving and day diving – Certified dive tours on offer range from those suited to new divers to advanced level scuba divers.
-Each reef location you’ll visit is unique, bursting with tropical marine life and diverse coral colonies.
-Top quality scuba equipment (including high range dive computers) are available with every tour and guided dives are offered at each location.
-Certified divers can travel on the same tour as un-certified friends and family, and if you’re travelling alone our friendly crew will be happy to provide you with a suitable dive buddy.
+Top-quality scuba equipment (including high range dive computers) are available with every tour.
+Guided dives are offered at each location.
+Certified divers can travel on the same tour as uncertified friends and family.
+Also, if you are travelling alone, our friendly crew will be happy to provide you with a suitable dive buddy.

 What is Certified Diving?

 Certified diving is for those who already hold a scuba qualification.
-If you don’t have a scuba diving license but want to participate in scuba activities, see ‘Resort Scuba Diving’.
+If you don’t have a scuba diving license and like to participate in scuba diving, see ‘Introductory Scuba Diving’.

-Resort diving requires no previous scuba experience.
-Conducted in small groups under the supervision of an experienced Dive Instructor, resort dives give beginners an unforgettable Great Barrier Reef experience without having to complete a full scuba diving course.
+Introductory diving requires no previous scuba experience.
+Conducted in small groups under the supervision of an experienced Dive Instructor.
+Introductory dives give beginners an unforgettable Great Barrier Reef experience without having to complete a scuba diving course.

-Can anyone try a resort dive?
-If you are able to swim and are in good physical health you can probably dive.
-Minimum age for resort diving is 12 years.
+Can anyone try an introductory dive?
+If you can swim and are in good physical health, you can probably dive.
+The minimum age for resort diving is 12 years.
 Some medical conditions or medications may prevent you from participating in scuba activities.

 Why book a scuba diving tour with reeftrip.com?

-The Best Equipment All of our tours offer high quality, up to date scuba diving equipment.
+All of our tours offer high quality, up to date equipment.
 Got your own gear?
-Our friendly dive masters will assist you to set up your equipment.
+Our friendly dive masters will assist you in setting up your equipment.

-Full diver briefings are given for each reef location by experienced crew with in depth knowledge of the areas and marine life which can be found.
+are given for each reef location by an experienced crew with in-depth knowledge of the areas and marine life found.

 See: Reef Locations

-Guided Dives Go on a guided dive with one of our friendly and professional dive team and take all the hassle off navigating yourself!
+Go on a guided dive with one of our friendly and professional dive teams and take all the hassle off navigating yourself!
 Our experienced guides will show you the best dive spots, get you back to the boat and ensure you have a fun and comfortable scuba.

-- Minimum age for scuba diving activities is 12 years (10 years if already a qualified diver).
+- The minimum age for scuba diving activities is 12 years (10 years if already a qualified diver).

-- Some medical conditions may prevent you from diving.
-For example: heart disease, asthma, epilepsy or diabetes.
-If you are unsure of a particular medical condition, please check with us prior to making your reservation.
+- Some medical conditions may prevent you from diving—for example, heart disease, asthma, epilepsy or diabetes.
+If you are unsure of a particular medical condition, please check with us before making your reservation.

-- Flying after scuba diving: You should not travel to a high altitude (fly or visit a mountain area etc) within 12 hours of completing a single dive or 18 hours after multiple dives.
+- After scuba diving, you should not travel to a high altitude (fly or visit a mountain area etc.) within 12 hours of completing a single dive or 18 hours after multiple dives.
 It is recommended to wait 24 hours, if possible, before doing so.

 Try our simple medical questionnaire to see if you can go diving!

-- All scuba divers booking a tour accept that they have read and agree to the ‘Scuba Diving Important Information’, medical requirements for scuba within Australia and all other terms and conditions of their trip
+- Activities All scuba divers must read and agree to the ‘Scuba Diving Important Information’, medical requirements for scuba within Australia and all other terms and conditions of their trip.

-- Minimum age for resort scuba diving (beginners) or participation in scuba diver training is 12 years in Queensland, Australia
+The minimum age for introductory scuba diving (beginners) or participation in scuba diver training is 12 years in Queensland, Australia.